POSTED April 8, 2020

-Outboard powered boats have the advantage of being able to include more space inside the boat, whether it be for storage, seating, or other features the manufacturer may wish to include.
-Outboard engines typically weigh less than their sterndrive equivalent.
+Outboard powered boats have the advantage of being able to include more space inside the boat.
+The extra space could be for storage, seating, or other features the manufacturer includes.
+They typically weigh less than their sterndrive equivalent.
 For example, a 2019 220hp Mercruiser V6 MPI sterndrive weighs 329kg without a transmission, while a 2019 225HP Yamaha outboard weights 253kg including a transmission.
 This weight reduction in turn usually equates to slightly better fuel economy.
-The pricing is very similar new, with a 225hp Yamaha coming in at approximately $25,000 and a Mercruiser 200HP 4.5L V6 coming in at $19,000 with an Alpha gearbox (less heavy duty), or $25,000 with a Bravo gearbox (more heavy duty option).
-These prices were obtained from a quick Google search March 2020.
+The pricing is very similar new.
+A225hp Yamaha coming in at approximately $25,000.
+A Mercruiser 200HP 4.5L V6 comes in at $19,000 with an Alpha gearbox (less heavy duty), or $25,000 with a Bravo gearbox (more heavy duty).
 An outboard is also quicker and easier to install on a boat than a sterndrive.

-Outboard engines are generally easier to work on because the access is not as limited to the bilge, and there are less moving parts than their sterndrive equivalent.
+Outboard engines are generally easier to work on because the access is not as limited to the bilge.
+There are also less moving parts than their sterndrive equivalent.
 This makes outboards cheaper over a longer period of time for servicing.
-Outboards also have less perishing parts.
+They also have less perishing parts.
 For example, there are no bellows, and can be trimmed completely out of the water.

 From a performance perspective, the two units are pretty close as they are both mounted in a similar position.
 However, you will also benefit from some slight fuel economy savings, because outboard engines are lighter.
-At the time of writing this, there are a handful of diesel outboard options, but this has not really taken off and become popular, so it’s rare to see a diesel outboard.
+At the time of writing this, there are a handful of diesel outboard options but have not yet become popular.
 Sterndrives have an array of diesel options, although at a much higher price point.